GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 For the experiments on synthetic datasets we used Python and connected to a Neo4j database using the Neo4j Python Driver.
 For installation instructions and some sample code fragments we refer the user to the [Neo4j Python Driver Manual](https://neo4j.com/docs/api/python-driver/current/).

+## Setting up Amazon Neptune:

+Instructions on how to set up Neptune

+## Import graph data into Neptune:

+Instructions on how to import in Neptune

+## First experiments using Neptune:

+Instructions on how to run experiments in Neptune